spxbhuhb/zakadabar-stack/doc/guides/testing/BackendTesting.md

 [TestCompanionBase](/core/core/src/jvmMain/kotlin/zakadabar/core/testing/TestCompanionBase.kt):

 - create and start a test Ktor Server with a test H2 instance
-- set `CommBase.baseUrl` to the created Ktor instance
+- set `CommConfig.baseUrl` to the created Ktor instance, see [Comm](/doc/guides/common/Comm.md) for details

 In the tests you can work just as you would do in a frontend module.